mzimbres/rtcpp/README.md

 ##RTCPP

-  The idea of this project is to make real-time use of STL containers by means of *real-time allocators*.
+  The objective of this project is to make real-time use of STL containers by means of *real-time allocators*.
 "Real-time" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).

-  When the standard places a guarantee that insertion on an std::list has constant time complexity, it means operations inside the list and does not account the complexity of each node allocation, which may be constant or not depending on the allocation algorithm itself.
+  When the C++ standard places a guarantee that a given operation, like insertion on an std::list, has constant time complexity, it means operations inside the std::list and does not account for the complexity of each node allocation, which may be constant or not depending on the allocation algorithm itself and things like hep fragmentation.

-  This unpredictability is very undesirable in many applications like 24/7 and real-time systems.
+  This unpredictability is very undesirable in many applications like 24/7, real-time and safe critical systems.

   To make a real-time guarantee on a given operation, we have to get rid of all sources of unpredictable behaviour, some of them are.